 A student who withdraws from the University is not permitted to return to Oglethorpe anymore that semester.
-The student may return to the University the following semester unless more time away is required (as in cases of withdrawal for medical, psychological or similar problems).
-The student must reapply to the University in order to return; please see the policy on readmission in Sec.
-6.24.5.
+The student may reapply for admission to the University the following semester unless more time away is required (as in cases of withdrawal for medical, psychological or similar problems).
+The student must re-apply to the University in order to return; please see the policy on readmission in Sec.
+6.24.6.

-6.24.2.
-Non-Academic Withdrawal
+6.24.3.
+Involuntary Withdrawal

-In the judgment of the vice president for student affairs, a student may be involuntarily withdrawn from the University for non-academic reasons when it is determined that the student has demonstrated behavior that:
+In the judgment of the vice president for student affairs, a student may be involuntarily withdrawn from the University when it is determined that the student has demonstrated behavior that:

-- Poses a significant danger or threat of physical harm to self or to the person or property of others, or - Interferes with the rights of other members of the University community or with the exercise of any proper activities or functions of the University or its personnel.
+- Poses an imminent threat to campus safety, or - Interferes with the rights of other members of the University community or with the exercise of any proper activities or functions of the University or its personnel.